 Action 7 focuses on PE’s and sees more countries moving towards considering the substance of a dependent agent scenario and looking more closely at where contracts are materially negotiated rather than where they are concluded.

-We therefore expect to see an increase in overseas permanent establishments being created, as more oversees tax authorities challenge the position, particularly in countries such as the Netherlands, France and Spain that have signed up to Action 7.
+We therefore expect to see an increase in overseas permanent establishments being created, as more oversees tax authorities challenge the position, and seek to get their slice of the global tax cake.

 To determine where supplies might be subject to VAT, the specifics of each supply must be considered.
 This will include understanding: